Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effects of environment

-It is expected and also evident from Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability} that for generic initial states, the emergent conservation laws are more stable against dephasing than compared to spontaneous emission, since one event of spontaneous emission of Rydberg-excited atoms on any of the sites $(j,1)$ or $(j,2)$ changes the sign of the quasi-conserved charge $\hat{\mathcal{Q}}_j$.
-Furthermore, we note that pure dephasing does not alter the sign of the quasi-conserved charge $\langle \hat{\mathcal{Q}}_1(t)\rangle$ for all the initial states considered here up to times $t\Omega \sim 20$.
-Hence, the storage of $L/2$ classical bits of information by the utilization of sign of such emergent approximate conservation laws as discussed in Appendix-\ref{app:classical_bit_storage} is a robust mechanism even in the presence of pure-dephasing.
-There is an important exception to this generic expectation: there exists one special initial state, namely the $\ket{\text{vac}}$ state, for which the quasi-conserved charges seem to be more robust against spontaneous emission compared to dephasing.
-From the inset of the bottom panel of Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability} it becomes evident that for the $\ket{\text{vac}}$ state, an increased strength of the rate of spontaneous emission ($\gamma_e$) enhances the degree of fulfillment of the approximate emergent conservation laws.
-This happens as after each event of spontaneous emission, one Rydberg excited-atom is converted into a Rydberg ground-state and hence the expectation value of the quasi-conserved charges shift towards the initial time expectation value with respect to the $\ket{\text{vac}}$ state.
+It is expected and also evident from Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability} that for generic initial states, the emergent conservation laws are more stable against dephasing than compared to spontaneous emission, since one event of spontaneous emission of Rydberg-excited atoms on any of the sites $(j,1)$ or $(j,2)$ changes the sign of the quasi-conserved charge $\langle \hat{Q}_j \rangle(t)$.
+Furthermore, we note that pure dephasing does not alter the sign of the quasi-conserved charge $\langle \hat{Q}_1(t)\rangle$ for all the initial states considered here up to times $t\Omega \sim 20$.
+Hence, the storage of $L/2$ classical bits of information based on values of $\langle \hat{Q}_1(t) \rangle/|\langle \hat{Q}_1(t) \rangle|$, as discussed in Appendix-\ref{app:classical_bit_storage} is a robust mechanism even in the presence of pure-dephasing.
+There is an important exception to this generic expectation: for the $\ket{\text{vac.}}$ state, quasi-conserved charges are more robust against spontaneous emission compared to dephasing.
+From the inset of the bottom panel of Fig.~\ref{fig:app-emission-dephasing-conservation-law-stability} it becomes evident that for the $\ket{\text{vac.}}$ state, larger decay rates lead to enhancement in the degree of conservation of these charges.
+This happens since after each event of spontaneous emission, one excited Rydberg atom is converted into the electronic ground-state and hence the expectation value of the quasi-conserved charges shift towards the initial time expectation value with respect to the $\ket{\text{vac.}}$ state.